MadAppGang/MAGLogger/README.md

 ## About

 <em>MAGLogger</em> is a library wich allows you to collect application logs and send them to server.
 It gathers such data as application`s session information and detailed log events to local storage.
-You are able to scpecify one of five log levels (verbose, debug, info, warning, error), event TAG (context) and payload for each log event.
-After amount of events has been reached particular value (which can be customized), library attempts to send gathered data to server.
-Also it attempts to send data to server on every application startup.
+You are able to specify one of five log levels: verbose, debug, info, warning, error, event TAG, context and payload for each log event.
+After the amount of events has reached particular value (which can be customized), library attempts to send gathered data to the server.
+Also it attempts to send data to the server on every application startup.

 This library is distributed as two classes:
 - <em>MAGLogger</em> - the main class to interact with library.
 It represents facade functions and prorerties to set library up and create log events;
-- <em>MAGBackendLogSender</em> - class which allows to store log events locally and send them to server whenever it necessary.
+- <em>MAGBackendLogSender</em> - class which allows to store log events locally and send them to the server whenever it is necessary.
 It conforms to <em>MAGLogSender</em> protocol.

-If you want to implement your custom logging logic, you must implement your own log sender which must conform to <em>MAGLogSender</em> protocol, like <em>MAGBackendLogSender</em> class.
+If you want to implement your custom logging logic, you should implement your own log sender which would conform to <em>MAGLogSender</em> protocol, like <em>MAGBackendLogSender</em> class.

 ## Installation